 A healthcare POA gives a trustworthy family member, friend or individual (the agent) the decision-making power to care for the principal should they become incapacitated or is unable to handle matters related to healthcare.
 The powers of an appointed agent can be broad or limited in scope, depending on how the POA document is drawn up.
 While it is common to appoint the same person to handle both financial and medical decisions for the principal, in some cases it makes sense to separate the two.
 The power can be immediate or only upon incapacity.

-A healthcare agent may be called an attorney in fact under a power of attorney and a healthcare proxy under an advance directive or living will.
+A healthcare agent may be called a lawyer-in-fact under a power of attorney and a healthcare proxy under an advance directive or living will.
 State laws determine the specific types of decisions that healthcare agents can make, but more generally, here is what a healthcare agent can do:

 According to WebMD, you should discuss “your desires, values, fears, and preferences about medical care in various situations.
 The more your agent knows about you and your values, the more likely he or she will be able to make the kinds of decisions you would make if you were able.”